geofdv/counter/README.md

 # Just a counter

-Now this repo is on hold.
+Basically, this is a simple example of designing a program using C.

-Perhaps this example will be expanded later.
+Perhaps this example will be expand later